-Substance use is the most frequent cause of impairment among physicians.
-About 10% to 15% of physicians have a substance abuse disorder at some point during their life, a rate similar to substance abuse among the general public.
+Substance abuse is the most frequent cause of impairment among physicians.
+About 10% to 15% of physicians have a substance abuse disorder at some point during their life — a rate similar to substance abuse among the general public.

 While there is sometimes legitimate concern about a health professional’s potential substance abuse, there is also a large number of health professionals reported for minor substance use issues that do not impair their ability to practice.

 A professional licensing attorney can help avoid licensing action without enrollment in an intervention program or can negotiate a less intrusive recovery program for health professionals with actual substance abuse issues.

-- Do you have an alcohol or drug addiction
+- Do you have an alcohol or drug addiction?

-- Is this your first offense
+- Is this your first offense?

-- That this was an isolated situation
+- this was an isolated situation;

-- That you are safe to practice
+- you are safe to practice;

-- That you do not need active supervision
+- you do not need active supervision?

 What to do if you have been accused of substance abuse